US Treasury, airlines reach deal on financial aid - RFI

 In his statement, Mnuchin said the deal "will support American workers and help preserve the strategic importance of the airline industry while allowing for appropriate compensation to the taxpayers."

-In talks last Friday, the Treasury informed the airlines that they'd have to pay back 30 percent of the money they received, the source said.
+US airlines hailed the agreement, with Southwest congratulating the Treasury on its move "to infuse liquidity into the economy and try to keep businesses open and people on the job -- and that certainly includes the airlines and our employees."

-The federal government also wanted warrants -- financial instruments that can be turned into stock shares and whose price is usually fixed in advance -- in exchange for the help.
+Southwest expects to receive $3.2 billion under the program, some of which will be in the form of warrants -- financial instruments that can be turned into stock shares and whose price is usually fixed in advance.

-Airlines are also eligible for another $25 billion in loans to help them resume operations after the pandemic caused air traffic to plunge, meaning carriers to suspended routes, cut back on orders and canceled hundreds of flights.
+Airlines are also eligible for another $25 billion in loans to help them resume operations after the pandemic caused air traffic to plunge, leading carriers to suspend routes, cut back on orders and cancel hundreds of flights.

+American Airlines said it would apply for $4.75 billion in those loans this week, in addition to $5.8 billion received under Tuesday's agreement with the Treasury.

+"The support our government has entrusted to us carries immense responsibility and an obligation that American Airlines is privileged to undertake," American Airlines CEO Doug Parker said in a statement.

 © 2020 AFP